 This low key, well established hotel is the perfect place to stay for a couple of nights to visit the interesting sights of Hue.
 La Residence is extremely well kept and has all the facilities you would need out of your stay in this delightful town.
 After a delicious breakfast with so much to chose from, a half day of sightseeing in Hue can't be missed.
 With the fort to wonder round, the pagoda to visit and the area of insence making to stop at, its a never ending cultural experience.
 At the end of our tour we hopped in the cyclo to get us back to the hotel which allowed us to see more of the town and how the locals live day to day.
 I was lucky enough to enjoy a Swedish massage in the relaxing spa after our journey through Hue, very much needed!

 Evi-Elli La Valle (Staff)

 La Residence is undoubtedly the best hotel in Hue and the location is stunning, right on the banks of the Perfume River.
-One of my favorite things about the hotel was that just 100m away from the hotel, is a pier from where you can take one of the vibrantly colored dragon boats across the river to explore the lavish tombs of the past rulers of Vietnam.
+One of my favourite things about the hotel was that just 100m away from the hotel, is a pier from where you can take one of the vibrantly coloured dragon boats across the river to explore the lavish tombs of the past rulers of Vietnam.
 Hue used to be the capital of Vietnam and is bursting with history, both ancient and recent and is now a Unesco World Heritage Site.